 Tips for a Smooth Train Journey with Mobility Scooters

-Second, ensure that your scooter is fully charged and ready for use.
-Finally, fasten the scooter securely throughout the journey to prevent any accidents or damage.
+Ensure that your scooter is fully charged and ready for use for a day out.
+In addition, make sure you fasten your scooter securely throughout the journey to prevent any accidents or damage.
+This may be by applying the brake or turning your scooter off altogether.

 Frequently Asked Questions

-Can you take a scooter on a train UK?
+Can You Take a Scooter on a Train in the UK?

 Train operators have banned e-scooters from their services due to safety concerns about the risk of fire caused by their lithium-ion batteries.
 This decision has been backed up by advice from the London Fire Brigade, which has been called out to a number of domestic fires caused by exploding e-scooter batteries.